Oregon Festivals & Events Association Annual Conference

 5pm - Dinner on the Town - Check-in at the lobby no later than 5:30pm for your Dining Vouchers, then enjoy dinner at one of Seaside's great restaurants.

-7pm - Networking Hospitality Night
+7pm - Networking Hospitality Night: We Welcome You to Munchkinland

 times subject to change